KasparasMasiukas/rusty-reckoning/README.md

 * Once an account is locked, no further transactions are processed for that account.
 * A new client record would only be created as part of their first deposit transaction.
     * A withdrawal attempt from a non-existent client will be rejected without creating a record.
+* If a transaction is disputed and then resolved, the same transaction **can** be disputed again.
+    * There is no mention of this not being allowed in the spec, so we keep the logic simple and allow it.